AdnanePow/AzurePGPDecryption/README.md

 **2. Call the EncryptAsync() method to perform the encryption process or the DecryptAsync() method to perform the decryption process.**

 **3. The class will handle downloading the input file, performing the encryption or decryption, and uploading the result to Azure Blob Storage.**

+# Encryption/Decryption Request Class

+This repository includes a C# class named "EncryptionDecryptionRequest" that represents the request parameters for encryption or decryption operations on PGP files.
+The class includes properties for input file information, output file information, encryption/decryption key file information, passphrase, and an option for enabling armor mode.

+## Properties
+The EncryptionDecryptionRequest class includes the following properties:

+**1. InputFile: Represents an instance of the AzureFileInfo class containing information about the input file stored in Azure Blob Storage.**

+**2. OutputFile: Represents an instance of the AzureFileInfo class containing information about the output file where the result will be stored in Azure Blob Storage.**

+**3. EncryptionDecryptionKeyFile: Represents an instance of the AzureFileInfo class containing information about the encryption/decryption key file stored in Azure Blob Storage.**

+**4. passPhrase: Specifies the passphrase to be used during decryption.**

+**5. Armor: Indicates whether the encrypted content should be ASCII-armored.
+It is set to true by default.**

+## Methods
+The EncryptionDecryptionRequest class includes the following method:

+**- validate(): This method validates the EncryptionDecryptionRequest object by ensuring that the required properties (InputFile, OutputFile, and EncryptionDecryptionKeyFile) are provided and valid.
+It calls the Validate method of the AzureFileInfo class for each property to perform the validation.**-

+## Usage
+To use the EncryptionDecryptionRequest class, follow these steps:

+**1. Instantiate an EncryptionDecryptionRequest object.**

+**2. Set the InputFile, OutputFile, EncryptionDecryptionKeyFile, passPhrase, and Armor properties with the relevant values.**

+**3. Call the validate() method to ensure that the required properties are provided and valid.**